Elaina117/sd-wui/extensions/stable-diffusion-wui-dataset-tag-editor/README.md

 # Dataset Tag Editor
 [**Stand alone version is here**](https://github.com/toshiaki1729/dataset-tag-editor-standalone): This may be better to avoid some known bugs.

-**Due to gradio update on webUI, the latest version don't support old webUI.**
+**Due to gradio update on webUI, the latest version don't support old wUI.**
 Please see [Releases](https://github.com/toshiaki1729/stable-diffusion-webui-dataset-tag-editor/releases) page and check the compatibility with webUI you are using.

 [日本語 Readme](README-JP.md)